“Our goal is empowering students to think for themselves — to ask thoughtful questions and to care, deeply, about the answers.”

 In 2015, she established the first college-wide, interdisciplinary student research conference emphasizing faculty-student collaborative research.
 That program has since expanded to be University wide.
 In 2018, she served on a University-wide steering committee to analyze and make recommendations for operational and academic efficiencies.
 The following year, she created Study Abroad research programs to Ghana, Thailand and Costa Rica.

-She has served as a fellow in Webster’s Institute for Human Rights and Humanitarian Studies since 2012 and has been Director of Criminology and Criminal Justice at the University since 2017.
+She has served as a fellow in Webster’s Institute for Human Rights and Humanitarian Studies since 2012, and was the Director of Criminology and Criminal Justice at the University from 2017-2022.

 Stephanie Mahfood